elastic/crawler/README.md

 1. Build the image `docker build -t crawler .`
 2. Run the container `docker run -i -d crawler crawler`
    - `-i` allows the container to stay alive so CLI commands can be executed inside it
-   - `-d` allows the container to run "detached" so you don't have to dedicated a terminal window to it
+   - `-d` allows the container to run "detached" so you don't have to dedicate a terminal window to it

 #### Running from source